Haussmann's renovation of Paris: Social disruption

 Recent studies have also shown that the proportion of Paris housing occupied by low-income Parisians did not decrease under Haussmann, and that the poor were not driven out of Paris by Haussmann's renovation.
 In 1865 a survey by the prefecture of Paris showed that 780,000 Parisians, or 42 percent of the population, did not pay taxes due to their low income.
 Another 330,000 Parisians or 17 percent, paid less than 250 francs a month rent.
 Thirty-two percent of the Paris housing was occupied by middle-class families, paying rent between 250 and 1500 francs.
-Fifty thousand Parisians were classified as rich, with rents over 1500 francs a month, and occupied just three percent of the residences.
+50,000 Parisians were classified as rich, with rents over 1500 francs a month, and occupied just three percent of the residences.

-Other critics blamed Haussmann for the division of Paris into rich and poor neighborhoods, with the poor concentrated in the east and the middle class and wealthy in the west.
-Haussmann's defenders noted that this shift in population had been underway since the 1830s, long before Haussmann, as more prosperous Parisians moved to the western neighborhoods, where there was more open space, and where residents benefited from the prevailing winds, which carried the smoke from Paris's new industries toward the east.
-His defenders also noted that Napoleon III and Haussmann made a special point to build an equal number of new boulevards, new sewers, water supplies, hospitals, schools, squares, parks and gardens in the working class eastern arrondissements as they did in the western neighborhoods.
+Other critics blamed Haussmann for the division of Paris into rich and poor neighbourhoods, with the poor concentrated in the east and the middle class and wealthy in the west.
+Haussmann's defenders noted that this shift in population had been underway since the 1830s, long before Haussmann, as more prosperous Parisians moved to the western neighbourhoods, where there was more open space, and where residents benefited from the prevailing winds, which carried the smoke from Paris's new industries toward the east.
+His defenders also noted that Napoleon III and Haussmann made a special point to build an equal number of new boulevards, new sewers, water supplies, hospitals, schools, squares, parks and gardens in the working class eastern arrondissements as they did in the western neighbourhoods.

 A form of vertical stratification did take place in the Paris population due to Haussmann's renovations.
-Prior to Haussmann, Paris buildings usually had wealthier people on the second floor (the "etage noble"), while middle class and lower-income tenants occupied the top floors.
+Prior to Haussmann, Paris buildings usually had wealthier people on the second floor (the "étage noble"), while middle class and lower-income tenants occupied the top floors.
 Under Haussmann, with the increase in rents and greater demand for housing, low-income people were unable to afford the rents for the upper floors; the top floors were increasingly occupied by concierges and the servants of those in the floors below.
-Lower-income tenants were forced to the outer neighborhoods, where rents were lower.
+Lower-income tenants were forced to the outer neighbourhoods, where rents were lower.

+The Haussmannian works in art

+Haussmann's renovation of Paris attracted a number of artists, notably painters.
+Gustave Caillebotte "was constantly searching for contemporary, innovative, modern subjects.
+And Baron Haussmann's transformed Paris was an astonishing source of inspiration for him."
+Le Figaro writes: "Witnesses to this major restructuring, the Impressionists mainly depicted a bustling, teeming Paris, animated by a certain liveliness."
+Some of the Impressionists' most famous works were painted after Napoleon III and Haussmann's downfall in 1870, but participated in widening the city's new reputation for modernity.